montrequonwheeler/osTicket-Prerequisites-and-Installation/README.md

 <img src="https://github.com/montrequonwheeler/osticket-prereqs/assets/127397594/10d7a406-44b6-4847-9846-1d890e36849c" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now we can move on the post installation of this project.
+Now we can move on to the post installation of this project.